 The Italian man Francesco Redi (1626 – 1697), considered to be the father of modern parasitology, was the first to recognize and correctly describe details of many important parasites.
 He is also referred to as the father of experimental biology, and he was the first person to challenge the theory of spontaneous generation by demonstrating that maggots come from eggs of flies.

-Redi was the first to describe ectoparasites in his Esperienze intorno alla generazione degl'insetti, with notable illustrations of ticks, including deer ticks and tiger ticks.
+Redi was the first to describe ectoparasites in his Esperienze intorno alla generazione degl'insetti, with remarkable illustrations of ticks.
 It also contains the first depiction of the larva of Cephenemyiinae, the nasal flies of deer, as well as the sheep liver fluke (Fasciola hepatica).
 His next treatise in 1684 titled Osservazioni intorno agli animali viventi che si trovano negli animali viventi (Observations on Living Animals, that are in Living Animals) recorded the descriptions and the illustrations of more than 100 parasites.
 In it he also differentiates the earthworm (generally regarded as a helminth) and Ascaris lumbricoides, the human roundworm.

-A few years later, in 1687, the Italian biologists Giovanni Cosimo Bonomo and Diacinto Cestoni published that scabies is caused by the parasitic mite Sarcoptes scabiei, marking scabies as the first disease of humans with a known microscopic causative agent.
+In 1687, the Italian biologists Giovanni Cosimo Bonomo and Diacinto Cestoni published that scabies is caused by the parasitic mite Sarcoptes scabiei.
+This made scabies the first disease of humans with a known microscopic causative agent.

-Modern parasitology developed in the 19th century with accurate observations by several researchers and clinicians.
+Modern parasitology developed in the 19th century as a result of the works of several researchers and clinicians.
 In 1828, James Annersley described amoebiasis, protozoal infections of the intestines and the liver, though the pathogen, Entamoeba histolytica, was not discovered until 1873 by Friedrich Lösch.

-James Paget discovered the intestinal nematode Trichinella spiralis in humans in 1835.
-James McConnell described the human liver fluke in 1875.
-A physician at the French naval hospital at Toulon, Louis Alexis Normand, in 1876 researching the ailments of French soldiers returning from what is now Vietnam, discovered the only known helminth that, without treatment, is capable of indefinitely reproducing within a host and causes the disease strongyloidiasis.
+In 1835, James Paget discovered the human intestinal nematode Trichinella spiralis.
+In 1875, James McConnell described the human liver fluke.
+In 1876, Louis Alexis Normand, a physician researching the ailments of French soldiers returning from southeast Asia, found the only known helminth (parasitic worm) that, unless treated, is capable of reproducing indefinitely within a host and causes the disease strongyloidiasis.

-Patrick Manson discovered the life cycle of elephantiasis, caused by nematode worms transmitted by mosquitoes, in 1877.
-Manson further predicted that the malaria parasite, Plasmodium, had a mosquito vector, and persuaded Ronald Ross to investigate.
-Ross confirmed that the prediction was correct in 1897–1898.
+In 1877, Patrick Manson discovered the life cycle of elephantiasis, caused by nematode worms transmitted by mosquitoes.
+He later predicted that the malaria parasite, Plasmodium, had a mosquito vector, and persuaded Ronald Ross to investigate.
+1897–1898, Ross confirmed that Manson's prediction was correct.